“When a parent passes away, can you inherit credit card debt?”

 - Inheritances as defined by a will

 Aside from that, there may still be situations in which you can be left responsible for your loved one’s debt.
-Here are two examples:
+Here are some examples:

-If you co-signed for a credit card and/or are a joint card holder, you are likely liable for the debt.
-Parents often co-sign with children who are just starting out, and adult children co-sign for elderly parents to help them keep track of their expenses.
+If you co-signed for a credit card and/or are a joint card holder, can you inherit credit card debt?
+Actually, yes.
+Parents often co-sign with children who are just starting out (to help them learn about finance), and adult children sometimes co-sign for elderly parents to help them keep track of their expenses.
 It’s important that you always keep tabs on your credit report and try to make sure any financial issues are resolved before a traumatic event occurs.

 If you continue to use a credit card as an authorized user after the cardholder passes away, that could be a big problem.
 It can look as though you are spending someone else’s money with the intention of not paying it back.
 The same goes for using a card when you know the card holder is near death and doesn’t have enough money in their estate.
 You could be accused of fraud, especially if you knew that the debt would not be repaid.